nealcaren/protestmedialab/content/authors/hinal-patel/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Hinal Patel is a senior at the University of North Carolina-Chapel Hill.
-She is double-majoring in Political Science and Economics.

 education:
   courses:
     - course: B.A., Political Science and Economics
       institution: University of North Carolina, Chapel Hill
       year: 2024 (expected)
 ---

-Hinal Patel is a senior at the University of North Carolina-Chapel Hill.
-She is double-majoring in Political Science and Economics.